centre-for-virus-research/CVR-Course-2026/docs/ReadCleaning.md

 **Bonus Question**:

 Could you re-run QC steps on the original RNA-Seq data to see how long it takes?
+The data are located in /home4/VBG_data/RNASeq/QC_Rawdata

 ## 5: Notes